-Tadmor & Tadmor, LLP is a Worcester immigration law firm that represents individual and business clients throughout the Boston area, around the United States and across the globe.
+With office locations in Newton Center and Worcester, Massachusetts, Tadmor & Tadmor, LLP is an immigration law firm that represents individual and business clients throughout the Boston area, around the United States and across the globe.
 Our law firm is run by two nationally recognized immigration attorneys who are published authors and past guests on radio and television news programs.

 We are proud to offer immigration legal services to foreign nationals in relation to O-1 visa applications.
 Because immigration law is the sole focus of our law practice, we can confidently provide up-to-date information and help our clients make strategic plans about the best possible route through the U.S. visa and immigration maze.

-If you have questions about O-1 visas, either for yourself or for a possible employee or consultant, we encourage you to contact us to schedule a consultation with one of our lawyers.
-Call toll free 800-530-7444 or contact us online.
+If you have questions about O-1 visas, either for yourself or for a possible employee or consultant, we encourage you to contact us to schedule a consultation with one of our lawyers or contact us online.

 We have successfully applied for O-1 visas on behalf of a diverse array of experts.
 The O-1 visa has some stringent requirements, but careful help from practiced immigration law attorneys can help make the process proceed more smoothly and efficiently.

 The O-1A visa is available to individuals with “extraordinary ability in the sciences, education, business or athletics.”
 The O-1B visa is available to individuals with “extraordinary ability in the arts or extraordinary achievement in the motion picture or television industry.”
 Critical assistants or staff members may accompany the O-1 visa holder via O-2 visas, and spouses and children may also be admitted with O-3 visas.

 The applicant must be traveling to the United States in order to work in the area of extraordinary ability or achievement.
 The longest possible initial period of stay is three years, and the applicant must present an itinerary showing that the time requested is necessary to complete the planned work.